Glossary of Terms

 “Abby Singer” Shot

-A phrase used to describe the next-to-last shot of the day.
+An "Abby Singer" shot is a phrase used to describe the next-to-last shot of the day.
 (See Martini Shot)

 Above the Line

-The “Creative” members of the production team, such as the Director, Writer, Actors and Producer.
-The costs of their services appear on the top half of the budget summary, above a heavy line, which divides the page; hence those few who are “Above the Line.”
+Above the line refers to the “creative” members of the production team, such as the Director, Writer, Actors and Producer.
+The costs of their services appear on the top half of the budget summary, above a heavy line that divides the page; hence, those few who are “above the line.”

 Air Date